Climate change - driving forces

 By combining information from air emissions accounts and national accounts, GHG emission intensities of economy activities can be calculated.
 Emission intensities express how many GHG emissions are produced per unit of output or value added of the economic activity.

-Table 2 shows the GHG emissions in grams of CO2-equivalents emitted for each euro of value added generated by the different economic activities in more detail.
+Table 2 shows the GHG emissions in grams of CO2-equivalents emitted for each euro of value added generated by the different economic production activities in more detail.
 Electricity, gas, steam and air conditioning supply shows by far the largest amount of GHG emitted per euro of value added.
-Other economic activities with high GHG intensities are agriculture, forestry and fishing, water supply, sewerage, waste management and remediation activities and mining and quarrying.
+Other production activities with high GHG intensities are agriculture, forestry and fishing, water supply, sewerage, waste management and remediation activities and mining and quarrying.
 Service production activities emit much less GHG per euro of value added.
 In general, economic structural changes towards a bigger service sector implies fewer GHG emissions.

 GHG footprint of EU consumption and investment